 2. Keep it off grounds

-Bags of smoking wood pellets that are stored directly on the ground are at a significant danger of becoming wet.
+Bags of smoking wood pellets stored directly on the ground are at significant risk of becoming wet.

 Rain or a leak will cause moisture to rise from the earth.
-Placing your pellet bags on a high, open place keeps them off the ground and prevents moisture from accumulating around them.
+Placing your pellet bags in a high, open place keeps them off the ground and prevents moisture from accumulating around them.

 3. Open when you need it

 Open your bag(s) of smoking wood pellets only when you’re ready to utilize them.